Skip to Main Content

 6. Think twice about big-ticket purchases, but you can’t always time the market

-How much the Fed cuts interest rates depends on the broader U.S. economy, including how quickly inflation is slowing and whether unemployment is rising.
+How much the Fed cuts interest rates depends on the broader U.S. economy, including how quickly inflation — or the job market — is slowing.

 Consumers who can afford to wait might benefit from holding off on any big-ticket purchases that require financing.

 Even modest rate reductions can translate to major savings.
-For instance, financing $500,000 on a 30-year fixed-rate mortgage at 6 percent would come with a monthly principal and interest payment that’s 9 percent cheaper than where it would be today, with rates currently at 6.9 percent, Bankrate’s mortgage calculator shows.
+For instance, financing $500,000 on a 30-year fixed-rate mortgage at 6 percent would cost about $255 less a month than it would today, with rates currently at 6.78 percent, Bankrate’s mortgage calculator shows.

-To be sure, consumers can’t always successfully time the market.
+To be sure, though, consumers can’t always successfully time the market.
 A car can break down or a roof can need repairing regardless of the rate environment.
+The Fed also might not cut interest rates enough in 2025 to make waiting worth it.

 “If your dishwasher breaks and you need a new one but it means financing it, are you going to wash the dishes by hand in the next six months in hopes that you can finance it at a lower rate at the end of the year?”
 McBride says.
 “Rates aren’t going to come down fast enough or soon enough to validate that decision.”